• myAccount

 What to Look for in a Towel Service

-If you’ve made the decision to go with a towel cleaning service, your next task is to compare service programs.
+After you decide to use a towel cleaning service, your next task is to compare service programs.

 ITU AbsorbTech has a different pricing model compared to most towel service providers.

-We found that customers of traditional towel cleaning services were not happy with an invoice that can fluctuate from month to month with a “pay-as-you-go” rate based on usage.
+We found that traditional towel cleaning service customers were unhappy with invoices that fluctuate from month to month due to a “pay-as-you-go” rate based on usage.

-Consumers were also not happy with the surprise service fees on their invoice, such as the auto replacement fee and delivery fees.
-These fees “muddy up” the invoice and make it difficult to budget for the complete and total cost of the program.
+Consumers also expressed dissatisfaction with surprise service fees on their invoices, such as auto replacement fees and delivery fees.
+These fees complicate the invoice and make budgeting for the complete and total cost of the program difficult.

 As a result, ITU AbsorbTech adopted a philosophy of towel billing called StraightUp!TM, which ensures a transparent and predictable bill each month for its towel service.

 ITU AbsorbTech automatically sends (at no additional cost) extra towels above and beyond the pick-up count with each delivery.
-That way, it is very unlikely that a customer will run out of shop towels.
+This approach makes it very unlikely that a customer will run out of shop towels.

 Below is a comparison chart depicting the difference between a typical shop towel rental service and ITU AbsorbTech’s StraightUp! program.